 You'll probably get a little obsessed at some point, especially when you see how fast you can make progress when all your ducks are in a row.

-Be sure to schedule in regular time to look at your finances, adjust your budget, analyse your spending.
-You’ll get there a lot faster if you pay attention to what works and what doesn’t, and adjust accordingly.
+Be sure to schedule in regular time to look at your finances, re-analyse your spending and adjust your budget accordingly.
+You'll get there a lot faster if you pay attention to what works and what doesn't, and tweak as you go.

 If wine is one of your leaks then yeah, set up a weekly wine and money hour!

-I know this is all lot to take in, but bear with me – I have two more tips that when applied, will make YOUR journey so much more enjoyable.
+I know this is a lot to take in, but bear with me – I have two more tips that when applied, will make YOUR journey so much more enjoyable.